-Supplement with a Cooler
+Supplement With A Cooler

-Speaking of water, condiments, and other items that you’re likely to use on a more frequent basis: Remember that every time you open your fridge, you allow cold air to escape.
+Speaking of water, condiments, and other items you’re likely to use more frequently: Remember that whenever you open your fridge, you allow cold air to escape.

 Buying ice is easier and cheaper than buying propane, and it can last a long time, especially if you purchase a large block rather than cubes.

 Don’t Block Your Vents

-As refrigerators cool down, they expel heat through vents located at the back of the unit.
-If you sit your fridge too far back against a wall, put something behind the fridge, or otherwise block its vent, it won’t be able to get rid of hot air.
+As refrigerators cool down, they expel heat through vents at the unit’s back.
+So if you set your fridge too far back against a wall, put something behind the fridge, or otherwise block its vent, it won’t be able to get rid of hot air.

 Don’t Overfill Your Fridge

-In order for your food items to cool down, there has to be adequate space for cool air to circulate within the closed fridge.
+For your food items to cool down, there must be adequate space for cool air to circulate within the closed fridge.
 If you pack your refrigerator densely, air can’t move as easily.

-Use Fans to Help with Circulation
+Use Fans To Help With Circulation